 RECYCLED ROBOT FOR KIDS!

-Take a look at this Robot, it’s completely made out of recycled junk!
+Prize your eyes on this Recycled Robot, it’s completely made out of junk!

-A super way to re-use your throw- outs and know exactly what you have used!
+This is a super way to re-use your throw-outs and know exactly what you have used!

-Regard this as your naked robot, which I think looks quite cool!
+Regard this as your naked Recycled Robot, which I think looks quite cool!

-There is no guessing here what this is, such a brilliant way to get your kids enthusiastic in creating their very own Robot!
+There is no guessing here what this is, such a brilliant way to get your kids enthusiastic about creating their very own Recycled Robot for kids!

-This would include items like, a cereal box, a cake box, an Easter box, cheese triangle box, carboard inner tubes, empty tin cans, empty rice pots, bottle tops all kind, a large straw and a cake plastic packaging, all with the intention to make a super recycled robot for kids!
+This would include items like, a cereal box, a cake box, an Easter box, a cheese triangle box, cardboard inner tubes, empty tin cans, empty rice pots, bottle tops of all kinds, a large straw and a cake plastic packaging, all to make a super Recycled Robot for kids!

-This activity will address an opportunity to talk about the items shape, form and size and to ask what else do these shapes look like that resembles something else around the house.
+This activity will address an opportunity to talk about the items’ shape, form and size and what else these shapes look like that resembles something else around the house.

 Put it out there…. is this shape a …….(whilst they are handling them), rectangle, square, triangle, circle, sphere and so on.

-Here are some shapes that you can refer to, there are circles, ovals, triangles, rectangles, squares, all fall within each family, remember to cover how many sides these shape have and have your kids point them out.
+Here are some shapes that you can refer to, there are circles, ovals, triangles, rectangles, and squares, all fall within each family, remember to cover how many sides these shapes have and have your kids point them out.

-For example, a square has 4 equal straight sides, a rectangle also has 4 sides 2 long sides and 2 shorter sides, although opposite sides are equal and parallel to each other, a circle has only 1 side all the way round and a triangle has 3 straight equal sides.
+For example, a square has 4 equal straight sides, a rectangle also has 4 sides 2 long sides and 2 shorter sides, and opposite sides are equal and parallel to each other, a circle has only 1 side and a triangle has 3 straight equal sides.

-I refer to this site, BBC bite size for kids, as it explains quite difficult aspects of this post in a more simplified way just for kids.
+I refer to BBC Bite Size for kids, as it explains quite difficult aspects of this post in a more simplified way just for kids.

-Watch out later on when I show you something very anusual, when making your recycled robot for kids!
-This time we will be landing on kidskiddle.co which demonstrates this in a very cool way.
-It’s a kids version of Wilipedia.
+This time we will be landing on Kidskiddle. co which demonstrates this in a very cool way.
+It’s a kid’s version of Wikipedia.

-Kids love to build, put lego pieces in front of them and straight away they start to compile little structures, stacking them layer by layer until they achieve some awesome looking creation.
+Kids love to build, put Lego pieces in front of them and straight away they would start to compile little structures, stacking them layer by layer until they achieve some awesome-looking creation.

 When you want a bit of peace just hand your kids some lego and this is their escapism!